labri-progress/AIFEX/dashboard/views/evaluation/amazon-assisted.md

 <figure>
 <img src="/static/images/red_color.png"
     width="600"   />
-    <figcaption>Pink + Red or Orange : Prefer clicking on the other iphone (chose the red one if no other option)</figcaption>
+    <figcaption>Pink + Red or Orange : Prefer clicking on the third iphone, with the blue borders (chose the red or orange one if there are no other option)</figcaption>

 </figure>

-* Do some actions that do not have pink borders, as changing product quantity, making more filters ...
+* Do some actions that do not have the pink circle, as changing product quantity, making more filters ...
 * Avoid clicking on the red or orange borders, when possible.